gabeklein/entangled-io/README.md

 ## Abstract

-Entangled-IO, when added to a project using typescript, allows you to `import` and call within one app, functions which only really exist on another.
+RPC, when added to a project using typescript, allows you to `import` and call within one app, functions which only really exist on another.
 It combines web-hosting and a special type of `export`, to create what we'll call `window-functions`, an abstraction on top of a pretty neat compiler trick. 🎩🐰

 In-use, a window function and it's import/export between apps, *is not real*, but a handy neumonic to help you and your bundler (such as [Webpack](https://github.com/webpack/webpack)) establish a form of API.
 With the concept, we can auto-generate code to implement these functions on a client (at runtime, where actual logic is unavailable) using http instead.